WILLOUG1205/Willouby-Chaguluka-/README.md

 # Willouby-Chaguluka-
-Welcome to my GitHub Page

 # 👋 Welcome to my GitHub Page

-Hi, I'm **Willouby Chaguluka**, a BSc IT Software Engineering student (NQF Level 7) at Eduvos, South Africa.
+Hi, I'm Willouby Chaguluka**, a BSc IT Software Engineering student (NQF Level 7) at Eduvos, South Africa.
-I’m passionate about software development, AI, web development, and tech innovation.
+I'am an aspiring Software Engineer driven to desing and build systems that are efficien, scalable, and impactful.

+I am particularly interested in Artificial intelligence, web technologies, and backend development, ad I'm continously improving my skills through hands-on projects.

 ---

 ##  About Me

 I have a strong background in:
-- Programming (Python, Java, C++)
+- Programming ( Java, C++)
-- Web Development (HTML, CSS, JavaScript)
-- AI & Machine Learning
+- Project problem solving
 - Software engineering principles

 ---